Master of Arts in Economics and Entrepreneurship for Educators

 The Opportunity to Influence K-12 Economic Education

 It is imperative that students graduate from high school with the knowledge and skills needed to effectively navigate the complex world in which they live.
-Lerner College and its Center for Economic Education and Entrepreneurship (CEEE) are contributing to this need by offering the Master of Arts in Economics and Entrepreneurship for Educators (MAEEE).
+Lerner College and its Center for Economic Education and Entrepreneurship (CEEE) are contributing to this goal by offering the Master of Arts in Economics and Entrepreneurship for Educators (MAEEE).
 The MAEEE program properly outfits teachers so that they can inspire students to become effective participants in the economy, successful entrepreneurs, responsible consumers and wise investors.

 At the program’s core are two on-campus, four-week summer sessions.